evagabriela/WDI/curriculum/week-02/01-data-vars-arrays/README.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-- Describe some concept
+- Describe the concept of a 'data type' and how it relates to variables
+- Describe use cases of different 'data types'
+- Declare, assign to, and manipulate data stored in a variable
-- Explain how to do something
+- Describe how arrays are used to store data
-- Do or build something
+- Manipulate values in an array
+- Practice proper JS syntax and semantic variable naming.

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
-- Describe some concept
-- Explain how to do something
-- Do or build something
+- Break down simple coding problems using pseudocode
+- Have basic understanding of Javascript
+- Be comfortable with a text editor

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*